vacovsky/poolse/README.md

 - If "HealthStatus.OK" and "SmokeStatus.OK" are true, sets "State" to true if "!State".
 - If "State" is true, then sets "State" to false.

-### "/fakesmoke" and "/fakehealth"
+### "/fakesmoke", "fakeexpected", and "/fakehealth"

-- Fake endpoints that return 200, and are the defaults in the config file.
-This is just for POC and testing, but if you don't have a smoke endpoint and do have a health endpoint, leave it to what it's already set to in the config file.
+- Fake endpoints that return 200, maybe some context, and are the defaults in the config file.
+This is just for POC and testing, but if you don't have a smoke endpoint and do have a health endpoint, leave it to what it's already set to in the config file, or delete the targets from the config.